niall-m/Udemy/microservices/notes.md

         - _generic_ is a type of secret
         - use imperative command if you want to avoid listing secret in a declarative config file
           - have to remember the secrets yourself! best for dev or staging environments
-- formatting JSON properties
+- (re)formatting JSON properties
   - remap or delete properties of api responses to create consistent formatting when dealing with various sources
     - in _js console_, include `toJSON() { ... }` function and block in object
       - block logic will override any function calling the object, e.g. stringify, jsonify, etc
-    - in _mongoose_, to apply to user document, add second argument, `{ toJSON: {} }`, to mongoose model Schema
+    - in _mongoose_, to apply to user document, add second argument, `{ toJSON: {} }`, to model Schema
-      - `DocumentToObjectOptions` object with properties, instead of a function
+      - `DocumentToObjectOptions` object with properties, unlike JS function
         - make direct changes to the `ret` @param (aka returned object) on the `transform` prop
       - writing view level logic into the model... oh well